pgdogdev/docs/docs/features/sharding/index.md

 ### Manual routing

-If direct-to-shard queries are desired but the query doesn't have enough information to extract this information automatically, clients can specify which to which shard PgDog should route the query.
+If direct-to-shard queries are desired but the query doesn't have enough information to extract this information automatically, clients can specify to which shard PgDog should route the query.

 [**→ Manual routing**](manual-routing.md)